 * This is the Consumer Version. *

-Cuts or tears in tissue (lacerations), scrapes (abrasions), and puncture wounds can be caused by bites (see see Introduction to Bites and Stings) or by other mechanisms.
+Cuts or tears in tissue (lacerations), scrapes (abrasions), and puncture wounds can be caused by bites (see page Introduction to Bites and Stings) or by other mechanisms.
 Wounds that are not caused by bites and are clean and relatively small usually heal rapidly without any problems.
 However, some wounds can cause extensive blood loss.
 In some wounds, deeper structures, such as nerves, tendons, or blood vessels, are also injured.
 Other wounds can become infected.
 A piece of foreign material (such as a splinter, glass, or a clothing fragment) can also remain hidden inside a wound, causing later problems such as infection.

 Shallow cuts to most areas of the skin rarely bleed much and often stop bleeding on their own.
 Cuts to the hand and scalp as well as cuts to arteries and larger veins often bleed vigorously.